- The Best Plus Size Clothing Subscription Boxes Out There - December 6, 2022

 - Portion control (aka Weight Watchers)

 Plus, the eMeals subscription also allows you to entire in how many people you’ll be cooking for- between two to six people!

 eMeals also allows users to shop from specific stores, including:

 - Whole Foods

-So, even if you’re only used to shopping at a specific store, you can set up your eMeals account to the lineup with the ingredients that you can find at your favorite grocery store!
+So, even if you’re only used to do Walmart grocery shopping or at any other store, in particular, you can set up your eMeals account to the lineup with the ingredients that you can find at your favorite grocery store!

 What does eMeals cost?

 When you first sign up for eMeals, you can get your first two weeks (14 days) for free, just to try it out to see if you enjoy using this meal subscription and their favorite recipes!
 A year’s subscription breaks down to $5 a month or if you sign up for only three months, you’ll basically be paying $10 a month.

-In addition to the dinner options that eMeals offers, you can also sign up for breakfast, lunch, and dessert ideas!
+In addition to the dinner options that eMeals recipe offers, you can also sign up for breakfast, lunch, and dessert ideas!

 How do you use eMeals?

 To start using eMeals, all you need to do is access the main menu (which will look a little something like this).

 This is where you can access the different meal plans that eMeals offers and you’ll get to choose what recipes you want to use for the week.
 Once you’ve selected your weekly meal options for the week, the eMeals app goes through and creates a shopping list for you.
 One thing that I really loved about eMeals is that it allowed me to go through and add in my other items into the grocery list, which made it a lot easier to keep everything in one spot instead of having two grocery lists!

 You can also save recipes for later if you’ve found something that you really enjoyed.
 Plus, you can just pull up a recipe right from your iPhone or Android device- no need to switch over to a laptop or having to depend on a printer to print out anything!

 Hearty Slow Cooker Roast with Broccoli Florets with Horseradish Sauce